apache/doris/docs/en/docs/advanced/materialized-index.md

 	SELECT advertiser, channel, count(distinct user_id) FROM advertiser_view_record GROUP BY advertiser, channel;
 	```

-	For this kind of UV-seeking scene, we can create a materialized view with `bitmap_union` to achieve a precise deduplication effect in advance.
+	For this kind of UV-seeking scene, we can create a materialized index with `bitmap_union` to achieve a precise deduplication effect in advance.

 	In Doris, the result of `count(distinct)` aggregation is exactly the same as the result of `bitmap_union_count` aggregation.
-And `bitmap_union_count` is equal to the result of `bitmap_union` to calculate count, so if the query ** involves `count(distinct)`, you can speed up the query by creating a materialized view with `bitmap_union` aggregation.**
+And `bitmap_union_count` is equal to the result of `bitmap_union` to calculate count, so if the query ** involves `count(distinct)`, you can speed up the query by creating a materialized index with `bitmap_union` aggregation.**

-	For this case, you can create a materialized view that accurately deduplicate `user_id` based on advertising and channel grouping.
+	For this case, you can create a materialized index that accurately deduplicate `user_id` based on advertising and channel grouping.

 	```
-	MySQL [test]> create materialized view advertiser_uv as select advertiser, channel, bitmap_union(to_bitmap(user_id)) from advertiser_view_record group by advertiser, channel;
+	MySQL [test]> create materialized index advertiser_uv as select advertiser, channel, bitmap_union(to_bitmap(user_id)) from advertiser_view_record group by advertiser, channel;
 	Query OK, 0 rows affected (0.012 sec)
 	```

 	*Note: Because the user\_id itself is an INT type, it is called `bitmap_union` directly in Doris.
 The fields need to be converted to bitmap type through the function `to_bitmap` first, and then `bitmap_union` can be aggregated. *

-	After the creation is complete, the table structure of the advertisement click schedule and the materialized view table is as follows:
+	After the creation is complete, the table structure of the advertisement click schedule and the materialized index table is as follows:

 	```
 	MySQL [test]> desc advertiser_view_record all;